 There are images of some of these devices on the Web.
 The Orionette 1004 radio uses two P14 as AF amplifiers and a pair of P6 as output transistors.
 (Interestingly, that page lists the output transistors as 2P6, suggesting that a matched pair was sold).
 The P13 is shown on the radiomuseum site.

 The images show two variants of P13B in an encapsulation that is very similar to early USSR transistors.
-I don't know why there is just a letter T rather than the Tungsram logo.
 I suspect strongly that the number under the part code on one is a date code in the format month-year, so that P13B coded 88 was made in August 1958.
 I don't know whether the black-painted one, kindly donated to me by Erno in Hungary, is earlier or later.

 My scan of the Tungsram catalogue for 1963 contains some P-series types in what was to become Tungsram's standard outline for low-power transistors, a metal cylinder similar to SO-2 or TO-1.